Battle of the Canal du Nord: Tactical plan and preparations

 The British First Army was operating in a framework whereby its main task was to secure the northern flank of the British Third Army.
 The British Third Army was tasked with securing the Escaut (Scheldt) Canal so as to be in a position to support the British Fourth Army during the Battle of St. Quentin Canal.
 On the British First Army front, the Canadian Corps would lead the attack under the direction of Arthur Currie, crossing the largely dry canal on a front of only 2700 yd between Sains-lès-Marquion and Mœuvres.
-Once over the canal the corps was to capture the Marquion Line, the villages of Marquion and Bourlon, Bourlon Woods and lastly secure a general line running from Fontaine-Notre-Dame to Sauchy-Lestrée.
+This narrow frontage was necessitated by the fact that the Germans had deliberately flooded most of the front opposite the Canadians, creating a bog.
+Once over the canal the corps was to capture the Marquion Line, the villages of Marquion and Bourlon, Bourlon Wood and lastly secure a general line running from Fontaine-Notre-Dame to Sauchy-Lestrée.
 Currie separated the Canadian Corps' objectives into two phases; the first to take Canal du Nord and Bourlon Wood, the second taking the bridges at Canal de l'Escaut and "high ground near Cambrai".
+Currie's immediate superior Horne saw the unconventional Canadian plan of attacking on an initially narrow front, then fanning outwards in a highly complicated maneuver as dangerously risky.
+When Currie refused to change his plan, Horne appealed to Currie's former superior Byng and to British Expeditionary Force commander Douglas Haig, but Haig declined to overrule Currie.

 In an attempt to make the Germans second guess or question the location of the main assault, XXII Corps was instructed to engage German positions along the Canal du Nord between Sauchy-Lestrée and Palluel.
 Likewise, VII Corps and the remainder of XXII Corps were instructed to carry out minor attacks north of the Scarpe River to prevent the Germans from moving units from that area to the location of the main attack.
 If the Canadian Corps was successful in its advance the intention was to immediately and quickly exploit the territorial gain with the support of the British Third Army's XVII, VI and IV Corps.

 Battle

 Over the next week, Currie and Byng prepared for the engagement.
-Two divisions were sent south, to cross the canal at a weaker point, while Canadian combat engineers worked to construct the wooden bridges for the assault.
-The bridges were necessary because where the Canadians were crossing the Canal du Nord was flooded and the only locations that had no flooding were being guarded by the German defences.
-Currie had the Canadians cross mostly through a flooded area but included a "narrow strip" of the unflooded area to hit the German flank.
+Two divisions were sent south, to cross the canal at a weaker point, while Canadian combat engineers worked to construct wooden bridges for the attack.
+In the narrow, 2700 yd dry corridor selected for the assault, the Canadians would launch their initial attack with just four battalions and a total of 2,100 troops.
+Afterwards, troops from three Canadian divisions and a British division would pass through this narrow corridor and fan out to advance outwards in multiple directions.
+Even though the canal was largely dry, the need to speedily bring these troops, plus artillery and supplies, across meant that the engineer units within the Canadian Corps (which were several times larger than equivalent British units) had to rapidly place the bridges across the canal.